apache/inlong-website/docs/quick_start/file_pulsar_clickhouse_example.md

 ---
-title: File -> Pulsar -> ClickHouse Example
+title: File -> Pulsar -> ClickHouse
-sidebar_position: 4
+sidebar_position: 2
 ---

 Here we use an example to introduce how to create File -> Pulsar -> ClickHouse data ingestion.